sercankulcu/sercankulcu.github.io/_thoughts/things-i-wish-i-knew-as-a-university-student.md

 ---
-title: 'Things I Wish I Knew as a University Student'
+title: 'University Teaches More Than the Syllabus'
 date: 2026-04-18
 tags:
   - education
   - students
-  - life
+  - reflection
 ---

-University feels long while you are inside it.
+University feels long while you are inside it and surprisingly short afterward.
+That difference in perspective changes what seems important.

-Later, it feels surprisingly short.

-There are many things I would like to tell my younger student self.
-I am not sure I would listen, but I would try.

-The first thing would be simple: you do not need to understand everything immediately.
-Some ideas need time.
-You can hear an explanation today and understand it months later.
-That does not mean the first attempt was wasted.

-Learning is strange.
-Ideas sometimes stay quietly in the mind until another course, another book, or another example connects the pieces.

-I would also tell myself to ask more questions.
-Students often stay silent because they think the question is too simple.
-Usually, someone else has the same question.

-There is no prize for being confused quietly.
+If I could speak to my younger student self, I would probably not give him a list of rules.
+I would tell him to pay attention to the parts of education that are difficult to recognize while they are happening.

+The first is delayed understanding.
+Some ideas make no sense the first time.
+They sit in the mind without connecting to anything.
+Months later, another course, a project, a mistake, or a conversation suddenly gives them a place.
+I used to think not understanding immediately meant failure.
+Now I think some knowledge needs time to become usable.

+I would also ask more questions.
+Students often protect themselves from looking uninformed by remaining silently uninformed.
+There is no prize for that.
+A question can reveal a missing assumption in the lecture, in the textbook, or in our own thinking.
+Dewey's view of education as experience makes sense to me here: learning becomes stronger when the student is not only receiving an answer but doing something with the uncertainty that came before it.

-Grades matter, but they are not everything.
-They can open doors and measure some kinds of effort, but they do not measure curiosity, patience, teamwork, or the ability to continue when a problem becomes messy.
+Grades matter, but they measure a narrow slice of education.
+They can reward preparation, memory, consistency, and technical competence.
+They do not fully measure curiosity, resilience, judgment, collaboration, or the ability to keep working when the problem stops resembling the example from class.

-I would also build more small things.
-Do not wait until you know enough.
-You will never feel completely ready.
-Make a small program.
-Create a website.
-Write a tiny game.
-Break it.
-Fix it.

-Projects reveal gaps that courses cannot always reveal.
+Projects taught me this more directly than exams.
+A small program that fails in an unexpected way can expose a gap that ten correct homework answers never revealed.
+Building something forces knowledge to leave the comfortable form in which it was taught.

-Friends are part of the education too.
-Years later, you may forget the exact exam question, but you may remember the person sitting next to you, the coffee after class, or the conversation before a deadline.
+There is another part of university that looks secondary at the time: people.
+Years later, I may forget the exact question on an exam but remember who sat beside me, the coffee after class, the conversation before a deadline, or the friend who helped me see a problem differently.
+Education happens socially even when the transcript records only individual grades.

-University is not only a place where we collect information.

-It is also a period of life.

-Maybe the most important advice is to learn how to learn.
-Technology changes.
+Montaigne distrusted education that filled memory without improving judgment.
+I understand that better now.
+The useful question is not only, "What did I learn?"
+It is also, "What kind of learner did I become?"

+Technologies change.
 Jobs change.
-Tools change.
-But the ability to understand something difficult stays useful.
+Tools disappear.
+Entire subjects can be transformed within a few years.
+The durable part of university is not a fixed inventory of facts.
+It is the ability to meet something difficult without immediately turning away.

 I cannot go back and give this advice to my younger self.

-Maybe that is why I am writing it here.
+Perhaps writing it is the closest thing available.